Waitangi Tribunal: History

 In 1975, protests from indigenous peoples about unresolved Treaty of Waitangi grievances had been increasing for some time, and the Tribunal was set up to provide a legal process for the investigation of those grievances.
-The Honourable Matiu Rata was Minister of Māori Affairs in the early 1970s and the politician most responsible for the Tribunal's creation.
+Matiu Rata, a Minister of Māori Affairs in the early 1970s, took a leading role in the Tribunal's creation.

 Originally the Tribunal could investigate grievances only since 1975, but in 1985, a law change meant the Tribunal's jurisdiction was extended back to 1840, the date of the Waitangi Treaty.
 The subsequent findings of many Treaty breaches by the Crown in various inquiries led to a public backlash against the Tribunal.
 The Tribunal has often been a political issue in the 1990s and 2000s.

-Originally a Tribunal investigation and report was a prerequisite for a Treaty settlement with the New Zealand Government.
-But in 1999, to speed up settlements, the government changed the process so that claimants could go straight to settlement with the Office of Treaty Settlements without engaging in the Tribunal process.
+Originally a Tribunal investigation and report was a prerequisite for a Treaty settlement, but in 1999, to speed up settlements, parliament changed the process so that claimants could go straight to settlement with the Office of Treaty Settlements without engaging in the Tribunal process.
 This was an increasingly popular short-cut to settlement in the face of the slow Tribunal process.
 The deadline for submitting historical claims was 1 September 2008, but contemporary claims can still be filed.